patrickbwarren/qgis3-survex-import/README.md

 In some cases
 it may be helpful to create beforehand a user-defined CRS to select in the import dialog.
-An example could be if the .3d file does not contain a CS proj4 string, and the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.
+An example could be if the .3d file does not contain a CS proj4 string, but the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.

 For example, the entrances to the Dow-Providence system are specified as `*fix`'s relative to the OS 100km x 100km SD grid square.
-If one omits the `*cs` commands in the .svx file, the resulting .3d file would therefore lack a proj4 string.
-It can however be imported into QGIS3 by first creating a custom CRS in QGIS for the OS SD square, then importing the .3d file specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).
+If the `*cs` commands are omitted in the .svx file, the resulting .3d file lacks a proj4 string and all co-ordinates are relative to the OS SD grid square.
+This .3d file can nevertheless still be imported into QGIS3 by first creating a custom CRS in QGIS for the OS SD square, then specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).